Table of Contents

 - Pertussis (whooping cough) vaccine

 People living with HIV and not taking HIV drugs are more likely to get all types of pneumonia because they have a weakened immune system.
-Certain pneumonias lead to an AIDS diagnosis, for example Pneumocystis (PCP) pneumonia, pneumonia that occurs more than once every 365 days, and active tuberculosis (TB).
+Certain pneumonias lead to an AIDS diagnosis, for example Pneumocystis (PCP) pneumonia, recurrent (happens more than once) pneumonia, and active tuberculosis (TB).

 - Usually starts slowly (days to weeks)